project-chip/zap/docs/notifications.md

     - 3 => low
 - display => method to notify the user (integer)
   - options
-    - 1 => notify the user through a pop-up message after adding the notification
+    - 1 => display a pop-up message
-    - 0 => do not show pop-up messages
+    - 0 => do not show a pop-up message

 For example,